UnitVectorY-Labs/ServiceAuthCentral/user-google/README.md

 # user-google

-This library provides the ability for users to log in with Google.
+This module provides the implementation for the administrative console to authenticate users using Google OAuth 2.0.

+For additional details on this module see, please visit the [User - Google](/docs/modules/usergoogle.md).